 The subsequent effect of that is new gains in strength, new muscle tissue and a new found level of confidence.
 When you decide the play the gravity game and put your body up against the pull of the earth, amazing things will happen and you will find tremendous satisfaction in being able to overcome this force.
 To ensure this consistently happens for you, try including these very simple yet highly effective strategies for making your lifts harder and your body better.

 Gravity Game: Increase the Load

 This approach is the age-old standard for improving in the gym.
 Plain and simple, lift more.
 Progressive overload is the very foundation for building new size and strength.
 Eventually, you will reach a plateau in your strength and there is a ceiling to this effect but it will take a while to reach that upper echelon in power and my advice is don’t rush it.
 Take a gradual and linear approach to increase your training loads little by little so as to not overtax your body too soon.

 Gravity Game: Increase Time Under Tension

 How quickly do you rip through a set?
 How long does it take for you to descend through the negative?
 Are you spending any time in the full eccentric portion of the rep?
 Do you just blast right up out of the hole to make sure you get that rep or do you slow things down and take your time?
 Let’s say your regular and natural rhythm is a 2-1-2 (two seconds down, one-second hold, two seconds up).

-Use Variable Resistance
+Gravity Game: Use Variable Resistance

 A lot of times what people will do to achieve this effect is use resistance bands and loop them on certain parts of machines or attach them to barbells and stationary objects that won’t move when the band gets stretched.
 Or, if you’re lucky enough to train in a gym like Brickhouse Gym, you have the option of using the equipment that already has this effect built into the design such as the Prime USA equipment.
 By changing the weight around on the multiple loading dowels you can effectively increase or decrease the tension at different parts of the movement to specifically target the area you want.

 When you have completed your session at the gym, you want to feel like you’ve accomplished everything there was to accomplish within that training session and that you couldn’t have done any more.
-Your first step in achieving this is to make sure you have taken the harder route with all of your lifts and made each set as gruelling and as taxing as possible.
+Your first step in achieving this is to make sure you have taken the harder route with all of your lifts and made each set as grueling and as taxing as possible.
 The results of this approach will be seen quite quickly by you and others and the hard work you put in will pay off big time.

 Author: Dana Bushell